Denmark Parish, New Brunswick

-Denmark is a civil parish in Victoria County, New Brunswick, Canada.
+Denmark is a geographic parish in Victoria County, New Brunswick, Canada.

-For governance purposes it is divided between the Indian reserve of Tobique 20 and the local service district of the parish of Denmark, the latter of which is a member of the Northwest Regional Service Commission (NWRSC).
+Prior to the 2023 governance reform, for governance purposes it was divided between the Indian reserve of Tobique 20 and the local service district of the parish of Denmark, the latter of which was a member of the Northwest Regional Service Commission (NWRSC).

 Origin of name

 The parish was named for the community of New Denmark.

 History of name

 Denmark was erected in 1936 from Drummond Parish.
 Three months later the inland boundary was simplified, returning territory to Drummond.